Chukwuemeka-James/RAG-Enabled-Search-Engine/README.md

 # RAG-Enabled Search Engine

-🔎 A Retrieval-Augmented Generation (RAG) search engine that allows users to ask research-related questions and retrieve accurate information from Arxiv, Wikipedia, and DuckDuckGo.

-## Overview

 This interactive AI assistant leverages the power of **Llama 2** combined with Retrieval-Augmented Generation techniques.
 Users can engage in a conversation about Machine Learning, AI, or recent research papers, and receive relevant information in real time.

 ## Features